osi1880vr/prompt_quill/README.md

 Unless you use llmware you have to do this following steps to run llama-cpp:

-and finally if you like to run on GPU you have to set up llama-cpp and torch to run on GPU for your environment to do this if on windows please check the file in llama-cpp_windows it will tell the further steps
+if you like to run on GPU you have to set up llama-cpp and torch to run on GPU for your environment to do this if on windows please check the file in llama-cpp_windows it will tell the further steps

 On any other platform please find how you do it, I do not have any other platform, if you find out please let me know and I add it here.